ShivamBhosale/100DaysOfCode/index.md

 ## Day 51 - Generators
 Today I practised generators by following a tutorial I'm also planning to practise few concepts from "Cracking the Coding Interview" Book.

+## Day 52 - Argument Parsing
+Learned about argument parsing in python and practised the same a bit.
+Now I will have a heavy dinner and sleep like a log.